Pingplotter is a powerful monitoring and diagnostic tool for your network.

-Some of the prominent shortcomings are:
+Some of the prominent shortcomings of PingPlotter are:

-- Many other tools are graphically more impressive than Pingplotter
+- Many other tools are graphically more impressive than PingPlotter

 - Doesn’t have a map interface